-- You will be asked to lie on the examination table.
-It is important that you stay very still until the procedure is over.
-If you are uncomfortable, please let the doctor know. - The ultrasound, fluoroscopy unit or the CT scanner will be used to decide on the most suitable place for inserting the biopsy needle.
-This area may be marked with a pen. - Everything will be kept sterile, and the radiologist will wear sterile gloves.
+- You will be asked to lie, usually on your stomach, on the examination table.
+It is important that you stay very still in this position until the procedure is over.
+If you are uncomfortable, please let the doctor know. - The fluoroscopy unit or the CT scanner will be used to decide on the most suitable place for inserting the biopsy needle.
+This area may be marked with a pen. - Everything will be kept sterile.
+The radiologist will wear sterile gloves.
 Your skin will be cleaned with cold antiseptic solution and sterile drapes will be placed over this area.
-Then your skin will be numbed with local anaesthetic.
-When the local anaesthetic is injected, it will sting to start with, but this soon wears off, and the skin and deeper tissues should then feel numb. - The radiologist will insert the thin biopsy needle whilst looking at the images to ensure accuracy of positioning.
-You may be aware of a pushing sensation as the needle is positioned, but this is generally done so quickly that it does not cause much discomfort. - If the procedure does become painful you should tell the radiologist performing the biopsy and they may give you more local anaesthetic. - The first part of the procedure when the equipment is being prepared may seem to take a while, but the biopsy itself does not take very long at all.
-Once in place the needle often makes a small clicking noise when the biopsy is taken; this should not alarm you.
-The radiologist may need to take two to three samples. - When the procedure is finished, a small plaster will be placed to cover the incision and you will be returned to the ward.
+Your skin will be numbed with local anaesthetic injection.
+When the local anaesthetic is injected, it will sting to start with, but this soon wears off, and the skin and deeper tissues should then feel numb. - The radiologist will insert the thin biopsy needle whilst looking at the images on the X-ray machine to ensure accuracy of positioning.
+You may be aware of a pushing sensation as the needle is positioned, but this is generally done so quickly that it does not cause much discomfort. - If the procedure does become painful, you should tell the radiologist performing the biopsy and they may give you more local anaesthetic or intravenous analgesia such as pethidine. - The first part of the procedure when the equipment is being prepared may seem to take a while, but the biopsy itself does not take very long at all.
+Once in place, the needle often makes a small clicking noise when the biopsy is taken - this should not alarm you.
+The radiologist may need to take 2 to 3 samples. - When the procedure is finished, a small plaster will be placed to cover the incision and you will be returned to the ward.